Sherritt International (S) Q1 2025 earnings summary

 Q1 2025 earnings summary

-Commissioned phase two of the Moa JV expansion, with ramp-up expected in the second half of 2025.
+Commissioned phase two of the Moa JV expansion, with ramp-up and increased production expected in H2 2025.

 Maintained operational focus and 2025 guidance for Metals and Power segments amid challenging market and Cuban economic conditions.